sfdc-ea-pmm/sfdc-ea-demo-templates/README.md

 ### Deploy template to non scratch org
 1. Use `sfdx force:auth:web:login --setalias [ALIAS]` to add your non scratch org (First time only)
-2. Use the commands `SFDX: Deploy Source to Org` (VS Code) or `sfdx force:source:deploy -u [ALIAS] -p force-app/main/default/waveTemplates/[TEMPLATE NAME]` (Salesforce CLI) to deploy the latest changes to a non scratch org
+2. Run `./scripts/deployTemplatesNonScratch.sh -u <TARGET ORG ALIAS> -t <TEMPLATE API NAME>` to specified template into target org or Use the command `SFDX: Deploy Source to Org` if using VS Code

 ### Retreive template from a source org
+Use the following to convert an existing app to a template to commit to source control or with the `deployTemplateNoScratch.sh` script this can also be used to migrate assets from one org to another.

 #### Preq
 App in source org needs to be converted into a template and packaged first
 1. Run `sfdx analytics:app:list -u [SOURCE ORG ALIAS]` to get the list of the apps